How developers who are willing to freelance can overcome the fear of getting started as a freelancer and succeed as a freelancer

-In the world of Internet, there is a rapid change in everything.
-Even people are predicting the end of Google era.
-Technology is ever changing and you have to keep up with it.
+In the Internet era, there is a rapid change in everything.
+Even people are predicting the end of the Google era.
+Technology is ever-changing, and you have to keep up with it.

 When I moved over from vBulletin to XenForo, I had no experience with it.
 When I started WordPress, it was new to me as well.

 As of today, I am trying to be a writer.
 Making up monthly writing challenges of writing daily or weekly.
-I can say for sure, my writing has improved considerably over the last 6 months.
+I can say for sure, and my writing has improved considerably over the last six months.

-If I apply to writing jobs for my clients, will my development experience come in handy, I don’t think so?
-I will need a fresh start.
+If I apply to write jobs for my clients, will my development experience come in handy, I don’t think so?
+I will need a fresh start even as a freelancer.

 4. The Fear of Not Being Paid Enough

-In India, seldom developers are paid $1500 (Almost 1 lacs) per month but still if we consider that as the salary of 6 to 7 years of an experienced developer.
-Assume 22 working days and he is paid $70 per day and his hourly rate is under $9 without considering the extra hours that he puts with late nights and weekends in the name of deliverables.
+In India, seldom developers are paid $1500 (Almost one lacs) per month, but still, if we consider that as the salary of 6 to 7 years of an experienced developer.
+Assume 22 working days, and he is paid $70 per day, and his hourly rate is under $9 without considering the extra hours that he puts with late nights and weekends in the name of deliverables.

-With 6 to 7 years of developing experience, it should be fairly easy for anyone to be able to get double digit hourly rates.
+With 6 to 7 years of developing experience, it should be relatively easy for anyone to be able to get double-digit hourly rates.

 5. The Fear of Not Getting Enough Clients